greensnake01/python_homework/README.md

 # **Greetings traveller, welcome to my *python_homework* repository!**

 ## Contents
-1) Directory - *python_homwork* = navigation in the *python_homework* directory
+1) Directory - *python_homework* = navigation in the *python_homework* directory
 2) Subdirectories = description of subdirectories
-3) Usage = helpful commands and instructions
+3) Usage = instructions and helpful commands
 3) License = information about the licensing
-4) Author = informatoin about the author
+4) Author = information about the author

-## Directory - *python_homwork*
+## Directory - *python_homework*
-The main purpose of the *python_homework* directory is to save and document progress made working on projects in Python.
-The directory is connected to an online GitHub repository, see the following link: <https://github.com/greensnake01/python_homework>, which will be periodically updated after achieved progress.
+The main purpose of the *python_homework* directory is to save and document progress made on projects in Python.
+The directory is connected to an online GitHub repository, which can be accessed here: <https://github.com/greensnake01/python_homework>.
+The online repository will be updated after achieved progress.
 Any pull requests are welcomed and can be further discussed.

 Not to get lost in the directory, see the following scheme:

 python_homework \*

-|
-|>aoc25
-|
-|>data
-|
-|>misc
-|
-|>rosalind
+\   >aoc25

+\   >data

+\   >misc

+\   >rosalind

-\*Please, note that *.gitignore* does not track any files nor subdirectories within the data subdirectory.
+\*Please, note that *.gitignore* does not track any files nor subdirectories within the **data** subdirectory.

 ## Subdirectories
 The discription of the subdirectories will be added in the near future.